Ceramic Dictionary

 All kilns have their good and bad points and you have to consider the shape and size you buy in relation to what you work with.
 Kilns that open at the top have some advantages; you can see the whole floor from above, which allows you to arrange and change the layout and check that the decorated pieces do not touch.

 Kiln furniture is very important, there are many different pieces.
 You need enough to build and fill up your kilns well and quickly.
 The furniture you buy can be customized to special sizes.
-With an electric drill, as explained in the section “Tile – Electric cutter”, you can cut and file furniture and industrially made bisque tiles are cheap and can be cut down to make shelves to the sizes you need.
+With an electric drill, as explained in the section tile – cutter electric, you can cut and file furniture and industrially made bisque tiles, they are cheap and can be cut down to make shelves to the sizes you need.

-It is good to have your work separated by floors.
+It is good to have your work separated by kiln shelves.
 This helps to limit the damage that can occur, should a piece explode or colors run.
-Such an accident can cause the scattering of bits of clay, which can break, damaging the kiln and all the work inside it.
+Such an accident can cause the scattering of bits of clay, which can break, to damage the kiln and all the work inside it.

-If your kiln uses a cones, make sure they are not touching anything.
+If your kiln uses cones, make sure they are not touching anything.

-ca: CARREGAR (b) Argila per la cocció de bescuit
+ca: CARREGAR (b) Argila per la cocción de bescuit

-Packing clay: before starting make sure the kiln is clean, none of the furniture is broken or has glaze from a previous firing.
+Packing clay: before starting make sure the kiln is clean, none of the furniture is broken or has glaze from a previous fired.

 a) The clay is fired to become bisque.